rastri-dey/RoboND/README.md

 # RoboND_Project_Where_Am_I
 Udacity RoboND Term-2: Where am I

-The project discusses Localization using ROS package AMCL to formulate robot motion in a provided map of Gazebo and Rviz simulated environments.See the writeup for theoretical content on Localization and specifics of AMCL with Results.
+The project discusses Localization using ROS package AMCL to formulate robot motion in a provided map of Gazebo and Rviz simulated environments.
+**Note:** See the writeup for theoretical content on Localization and specifics of AMCL with Results.

+## Project Content

-The project explores several aspects of mobile robot localization utilizing ROS packages, with focus on the following:
+Several aspects of mobile robot localization utilizing ROS packages are discussed, with focus on the following:

 - Building a mobile robot for simulated tasks.